openstack/cinder/doc/source/configuration/block-storage/drivers/dell-storagecenter-driver.rst

 a server definition on the Dell EMC Storage Center.

 When attaching a volume to a node the Dell EMC Storage Center driver creates a server definition on the storage array.
-This defition includes a Server OS type.
+This definition includes a Server OS type.
 The type used by the Dell EMC Storage Center cinder driver is "Red Hat Linux 6.x".
 This is a modern operating system definition that supports all the features of an OpenStack node.